FrancisMasangcay/Personal-Website/README.md

+# Personal Website
-First project in HTML and CSS for a personal webpage.
+My first project in HTML and CSS for a personal webpage.

 The goal was to use this opportunity to introduce myself to web development while also creating a neat way to showcase